-The vCenter Server Appliance API provides methods for performing stage 2 deployment operations on a newly installed appliance.
+The vCenter Server API provides methods for performing stage 2 deployment operations on a newly installed vCenter Server instance.

-The vCenter Server Appliance is deployed in two stages.
-With stage 1 of the deployment process, you deploy the OVA file, which is included in the appliance installer.
-With stage 2 of the deployment process, you set up and start the services of the newly deployed appliance.
+The vCenter Server instance is deployed in two stages.
+With stage 1 of the deployment process, you deploy the OVA file, which is included in the installer.
+With stage 2 of the deployment process, you set up and start the services of the newly deployed vCenter Server instance.

 To complete stage 1 of the deployment process, you can use the GUI installer or perform a CLI deployment.
-For details, see vSphere Installation and Setup.
+For details, see vCenter Server Installation and Setup.
 Alternatively, you can perform a deployment by using the VMware OVF Tool.
-See the OVF Tool User's Guide.
+See OVF Tool User's Guide.

-Setting Up a Newly Installed Appliance
+Setting Up a Newly Installed vCenter Server Instance

-You can use the API to set up a newly deployed vCenter Server Appliance or Platform Services Controller appliance.
+You can use the API to set up a newly deployed vCenter Server instance.

-After stage 1 of the deployment process completes successfully, the appliance enters in an INITIALIZED state.
-If the appliance is not initialized, you cannot run stage 2 of the deployment process.
-You can get the state of the appliance by using the vcenter deployment service.
-The appliance can enter six states during the deployment process.
+After stage 1 of the deployment process completes successfully, the vCenter Server instance enters in an INITIALIZED state.
+If the instance is not initialized, you cannot run stage 2 of the deployment process.
+You can get the state of the vCenter Server instance by using the vcenter deployment service.
+The vCenter Server instance can enter six states during the deployment process.

-Figure 6-1.
+Figure 5-1.
 Install Stage 2 State Diagram

-Table 6-1.
-Appliance States During Install Stage 2
+Table 5-1. vCenter Server Instance States During Install Stage 2

 State Description NOT_INITIALIZED The install stage 1 phase is in progress, not started, or failed.
-INITIALIZED The appliance is deployed and ready for setup.
+INITIALIZED The vCenter Server instance is deployed and ready for setup.
 CONFIG_IN_PROGRESS The setup process is in progress.
 QUESTION_RAISED You must answer the question to continue the setup process.
-The appliance stays in the QUESTION_RAISED state until it receives the correct answer.
+The vCenter Server instance stays in the QUESTION_RAISED state until it receives the correct answer.
 FAILED Errors occurred during the setup process.
 You can check the errors, warnings, and info data structures.
-CONFIGURED The appliance is installed and configured successfully.
+CONFIGURED The vCenter Server instance is installed and configured successfully.